On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Secondary baroclinic vorticity enhanced stretching mechanism

 \subsection{VD mixing mechanism: Additional SBV enhanced stretching}

-To render the mechanism causing faster mixing decay in VD SBI, we apply the same data treatment in the VD case, as shown in figure \ref{fig: Vthe-VD}.
-The vortex of VD cases translates nearly the same velocity as PS case at $V_v\approx605.7$ m/s, as shown in figure \ref{fig: Vthe-VD}(a).
-Under the vortex centre's coordinate, the azimuthal velocity contours of the VD case at four different moments are illustrated in figures \ref{fig: Vthe-VD}(b1) to \ref{fig: Vthe-VD}(b4), where the legend is the same as the one in the PS case.
-The obvious difference is focused on the much greater azimuthal velocity $V_{\theta}$ at bridge structure and region around the vortex.
-In figure \ref{fig: Vthe-VD}(c), this acceleration of velocity is clearly shown by radical profiles at defined lines of figure \ref{fig: Vthe-VD}(b1).
-For comparison, the velocity profile of defined lines in figure \ref{fig: Vthe-PS}(b) is also contained.
-It can be found that the accelerated velocity at the bridge structure is more than twice of velocity in PS SBI.
+To render the mechanism causing faster mixing decay in VD SBI, we apply the same data treatment to the VD case, as shown in figure \ref{fig: Vthe-VD}.
+The vortex of the VD cases translates at nearly the same velocity as in the PS case at $V_v\approx605.7$ m/s, as shown in figure~\ref{fig: Vthe-VD-line1}.
+Under the vortex centre's coordinate, the azimuthal velocity contours of the VD case at four different moments are illustrated in figure~\ref{fig: Vthe-VD-contour}, where the legend is the same as the one in the PS case.
+The obvious difference is focused on the much greater azimuthal velocity $V_{\theta}$ at the bridge structure and the region around the vortex.
+In figure~\ref{fig: Vthe-VD-line2}, this velocity increase is clearly shown by the velocity profile along the defined lines of figure~\ref{fig: Vthe-VD-contour}.
+The lines are characterized as one end originates from vortex centre pointing to the location of maximum azimuthal velocity.
+For comparison, the PS SBI velocity profiles along the defined lines in figure~\ref{fig: Vthe-PS-line2} are also shown.
+It can be found that the increased velocity at the bridge structure (VD Line~1) is more than twice the velocity in PS SBI.
 At a distance far from the acceleration region where the bubble concentration is low, the azimuthal velocity returns to the Lamb-Oseen vortex model, as displayed in (\ref{eq: vthe-theo}).
-Thus, it can be inferred that this velocity acceleration is caused by the SBV, denoted by $\Delta V_{\theta}^b$:
+Thus, it can be inferred that this velocity increase is caused by the SBV, denoted by $\Delta V_{\theta}^b$:

 where $\widetilde{V_{\theta}}$ refers to azimuthal velocity distribution in VD SBI.
-Furthermore, the acceleration of stretching velocity $\Delta V_{\theta}^b$ can be directly related to the local production of SBV $\omega_b$.
-It can easily derive the relation between baroclinic vorticity and its azimuthal velocity acceleration:
+Furthermore, the increase in stretching velocity $\Delta V_{\theta}^b$ can be directly related to the local production of SBV $\omega_b$.
+One can easily derive the relation between local vorticity and its azimuthal velocity distribution:

-where $\omega_b$ is the local SBV.
-From the isolines of scalar dissipation in figure \ref{fig: Vthe-VD}(b), the azimuthal velocity acceleration stretches bubble structure and enhances the mixing rate.
-That explains the faster mixing in VD SBI than in PS SBI and reveals the intrinsic inertial density effect in VD mixing: the lighter gas responds faster than the heavy gas, implying the asymmetric mixing behaviour in VD flows.
+where $\omega_{pv}$ is vorticity attributed to a point vortex part, $\omega_b$ is the local SBV part and $\omega$ is the total vorticity magnitude along radius locally.
+From the isolines of scalar dissipation in figure~\ref{fig: Vthe-VD-contour}, the azimuthal velocity increase stretches the bubble structure and enhances the mixing rate.
+That explains the faster mixing in VD SBI than in PS SBI and reveals the intrinsic variable density effect: the lighter gas responds faster than the heavy gas through local SBV production, implying the asymmetric mixing behaviour in VD flows.